metinorak/envloader/README.md

 - Custom field names can be defined with `env` tag
 - Default values can be defined with `default` tag
 - Supports slice and map types
+- Requirement check can be enabled with `required` tag like `required:"true"`.
+It is disabled by default.

 ## Installation
 ```bash